What is a Learnership, and how do you find and apply for one? Check out our guide on finding the right learnership for you.

 Many people become confused between the different levels in our education system.
 We have a National Qualifications Framework which ranks all courses and qualifications.
 Think of it as a ladder.

-- If you have completed Matric, you have a NQF level 4 qualification.
+- If you have completed Matric, you have an NQF level 4 qualification.
 However, this is an academic qualification, not a vocational one.
-Meaning that you don’t yet have an industry specific or trade qualification.
+Meaning that you don’t yet have an industry-specific or trade qualification.

 - If you are looking for a learnership, look for one at L3 or L4.

 Matric is not a vocational (job) qualification.
-Matric is a stepping stone to what ever your dream or ambition is.
-Learnerships are qualifications directed specifically towards what industry needs.
+Matric is a stepping stone to whatever your dream or ambition is.
+Learnerships are qualifications directed specifically towards what the industry needs.

 You Can Move UP and Down the NQF in order to Learn Relevant Skills

 - Never assume that Learning must only mean moving up the NQF.
 There will be times when you have to acquire new skills and will need to complete a program below your former qualification.

 - For example, a doctor has a degree but from time to time needs to be placed on additional training in order to improve their skills or knowledge in new areas of medical development.
 Perhaps they must learn how to use a new piece of equipment, the program is possible only on an NQFL 5 but they are already qualified at NQFL 8!

 - Another example that is relevant to unemployed college or university graduates is the following: